guettli/from-python-to-javascript/README.md

 During the last days a looked at the [Guide of the main concepts of React](https://reactjs.org/docs/hello-world.html) and like it very much.
 Wow, React is simple and pragmatic, but not dirty like PHP.
 I  well structured, too.

 The StackoverFlow TagTrend makes it obvious.
-JQuery is dead and React the leading JavaScript Library:
+JQuery is dead and React is the leading JavaScript Library:

 ![react-angular-vue-jquery-2020](react-angular-vue-jquery-2020.png)

 Source: [React, Angular, Vue, Jquery TagTrend](http://sotagtrends.com/?tags=reactjs+angular+vue.js)

+## Missing

+In Python it is easy to find the method definition.
+For example you want to see the implementation of `foo()`, then you just need to search for `def foo` with your favorite editor or `grep`.